Eastleigh Open Water Tri – my first open water tri of the season

 My great dismount and the slope down into transition helped me to achieve a good time for T2.
 This always seems to be my strongest part of triathlons!
 I racked my bike, removed my helmet and mitts and slipped on my shoes as quickly as possible.

 My running hasn’t been going well this year, but I felt quite comfortable going out onto the run.
 My aim was to maintain a steady pace under 6:00/km, and hopefully get as close as possible to 5:30/km, which I think I managed.
-My aim for the winter is to pick up my speed.
+For the winter, my aim is to pick up my speed.

-I really enjoyed this event and am starting to feel more confident.
+I really enjoyed Eastleigh Open Water Tri and am starting to feel more confident.
 There are a lot of things that I can learn from it.

 1:29:55.40 (168/210; 40th female out of 67; 3rd in my AG)

-As usual with a Try Tri evnet, there was a cracking medal.
+As usual with a Try Tri event, there was a cracking medal.

 My final bit of reading this week was an article from triathlete – here’s a taster of it: